yaohuiding1/corr_causation/README.md

 solve_topo_3node_full
 ```

-Each script defines the topology's `A` matrix (diagonal entries kept distinct),
+Each script defines the topology's `A` matrix,
 checks its permutation symmetry via `network_symmetry`, then calls the shared
-engine `lyap_halfvec` to get the determinant `|K|`, covariance entries, and
-headline correlation. `lyap_halfvec(A, Sigma_W)` is dual-mode: symbolic input
+engine `lyap_halfvec` to get the formuale for the determinant `|K|`, covariance entries,one or two representative correlation coefficient for the network. `lyap_halfvec(A, Sigma_W)` is dual-mode: symbolic input
-returns the closed-form solution; numeric input defers to MATLAB's built-in
+returns the closed-form formulae; numeric input defers to MATLAB's built-in
-`lyap` and also returns the correlation matrix.
+`lyap` and also returns numeric solutions for the covariance and correlation matrices.

 ### Reproducing the figures in the manuscript